zuozhenggh/learning-library/data-management-library/mysql/heatwave-intro/connect-dbs/connect-dbs.md

 ## Task 2: Create Bastion Service

-The new Bastion Service that will allow you to create a SSH Tunnel to your MySQL DB System.
+The new Bastion Service will allow you to create a SSH Tunnel to your MySQL DB System.
 1. Go to Navigation Menu > Identity Security > Bastion

     ![](./images/bastion-01.png " ")